lukrecjajestbe/StatystykaII/MIMUW_2016/readme.md

 Consider identification of variables that may influence this variable (day of week, hour, month).
 Bring the printed overview to the presentation.
 We will discuss different solutions and approaches.

+Phase 2:

+For the second phase please choose one from following topics (during lectures we will talk about algorithms that can be used for analyses).
+A. Path analysis.
+What paths are typical, which exhibits are visited after which one, which exhibits are usually the last one, are there some frequent paths / sub-paths?
+B. Segmentation of visitors.
+Are there groups / segment of visitors with similar behaviour?
+Such as playing similar amount of time with given exhibits (longer/shorten than usual), are there some groups of exhibits that are visited more often by some subgroups of visitors?
+C. Deep analysis of a single selected exhibit.
+Exhibits are different so choose one and find group of visitors that have similar patterns of interactions with the selected exhibit.

 * Project 2 -

 Exploration and prediction for epidemiological data.